adamsea/backbone.dominus/README.md

 ```

 ### Loading
-Will work with AMD, CommonJS, and also adds `Backbone.DomView` to the `root.Backbone` object.
+Will work with AMD, CommonJS, and also adds Backbone.DomView to the root.Backbone object.

+### Dependencies
+* [Dominus](https://github.com/bevacqua/dominus) for dom querying and view.$el abstractions
+* [Reqwest](https://github.com/ded/reqwest) for Backbone.ajax functionality

 ## Usage
-A new view type is exposed called `Backbone.DomView` and can be extended.
+A new view type is exposed called Backbone.DomView and can be extended.
 See [Backbone.NativeView](https://github.com/akre54/Backbone.NativeView) for other examples.
 ```
 var view = Backbone.DomView.extend({
    //...